e-conomix/magento2-usersnap/README.md

-# Usersnap Integration for Magento 2
+# Usersnap Integration for Magento 2 with IP restriction support

 ## About
 This extension brings [Usersnap](https://www.usersnap.com) widget to your Magento 2 Store.